Mantle Cell Lymphoma

 What Is Mantle Cell Lymphoma?

-Mantle cell lymphoma is one of more than 60 subtypes of non-Hodgkin lymphoma.
+Mantle cell lymphoma is one of the more than 60 subtypes of non-Hodgkin lymphoma.
 It takes its name from where it begins — in the mantle zone of lymph nodes.
 This is a ring of cells surrounding small structures within lymph nodes called germinal centers.
 Mantle cell lymphoma affects a type of white blood cell called B cells.
 A very rare subtype of non-Hodgkin lymphoma, it is most common in adults over 60 years of age and is far more common in men than women.

-Mantle cell lymphoma tends to be diagnosed in advanced stages, when the cancer has spread to lymph nodes and bone marrow.
+Due to this behavior, Mantle cell lymphoma tends to be diagnosed in advanced stages, when the cancer has spread to lymph nodes and bone marrow.
 It also might be found in the spleen, esophagus, stomach, intestines or bloodstream.

 Mantle Cell Lymphoma Symptoms